catchorg/Catch2/docs/generators.md

 "two", "one"...

-The fact that `GENERATE` introduces a virtual `SECTION` can als obe used to make a generator replay only some `SECTION`s, without having to explicitly add a `SECTION`.
+The fact that `GENERATE` introduces a virtual `SECTION` can also be used to make a generator replay only some `SECTION`s, without having to explicitly add a `SECTION`.
 As an example, the code below reports 3 assertions, because the "first" section is run once, but the "second"